Setting Up Menu Categories

-14. Tap on an appropriate icon and tap Done.
+14. Tap on an appropriate icon.
 You will be returned to the Configure Menu Categories page.

 15. Tap Color to set what color the Text view should use for this category.
 Select an available color or reuse an in-use color.